Police Investigate Threats at Zionsville and Avon High School

 Police Investigate Threats at Zionsville Community High School, Avon High School

-ZIONSVILLE AND AVON, Ind.–Students at Zionsville Community High School will be released after police determined a threat the school received Friday afternoon was “non-credible.”
+ZIONSVILLE AND AVON, Ind.–Students at Zionsville Community High School and Avon High School were released after police determined the threats both schools received on Friday afternoon were unfounded.

 Zionsville Community Schools initially confirmed to FOX59/CBS4 that a heavy law enforcement presence had arrived at ZCHS after the local dispatch received a threat just before 2 p.m. claiming that multiple bombs were placed at the high school.